jthack/hydeout/_posts/2024-02-05-secure-ai-agents.md

 ### Credentialed UI Access
 So let's assume the agent needs access to a service without a functional API.
 To securely give the agent credentialed access, it requires a few things:
-- A Hardened Sandbox: No one wants an attacker to get access to a VM which is logged into every service.
+- **A Hardened Sandbox**: No one wants an attacker to get access to a VM which is logged into every service.
-- Delegated Accounts: A way to give agents their own accounts for services.
+- **Delegated Accounts**: A way to give agents their own accounts for services.
 This will often require the next bullet.
-- AI-Specific Phone Numbers and Emails: In order for agents to be able to verify MFA and access confirmation emails, they'll need their own number and email.
+- **AI-Specific Phone Numbers and Emails**: In order for agents to be able to verify MFA and access confirmation emails, they'll need their own number and email.
 This doubles as a safety barrier since granting an agent access to one's personal email is unwise.
-- Step-up Approval Features: Critical actions where the agent is spending money or changing settings should initially require user approval until extremely high accuracy is achieved.
+- **Step-up Approval Features**: Critical actions where the agent is spending money or changing settings should initially require user approval until extremely high accuracy is achieved.

 ### Authentication for Agents
 We need to find a way to grant an AI agent authorized access to various services.
 Traditional authentication methods are not well-suited for agents as it would require using your own personal information for the agent's account on the service if you decided it was unsafe to use your own.
 At that point, you're creating two accounts on every service with your own data or fake data, which will often break the terms of service.
 Even if it doesn't, you're managing multiple email addresses or